digital-asset/docs.daml.com/docs/2.6.1/docs/daml/reference/contract-keys.rst

 Contract keys are an optional addition to templates.
 They let you specify a way of uniquely identifying contracts, using the parameters to the template - similar to a primary key for a database.

-You can use contract keys to stably refer to a contract, even through iterations of instances of it in which the contract id changes.
+Contract keys do not change and can be used to refer to a contract even when the contract id changes.

 Here's an example of setting up a contract key for a bank account, to act as a bank account ID: